kdgregory/aws-java-utils/README.md

 "snapshot" or release builds.
 Trunk will never be rebased; once a commit is made there it's part of history for better or worse.

-Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`. *BEWARE*: these branches may be rebased as I see fit.
+Development takes place on a `dev-XXX` branch; these branches are deleted once their content has been merged into `master`. *BEWARE*: these branches may be rebased as I see fit.

 Each "release" version is tagged with `release-MAJOR.MINOR.PATCH`, whether or not it was uploaded to Maven Central.